tomcollins2110/Project-4-Bootstrap-Design-Site/README.md

 This is a website for a design studio offering classes.

-## Introduction

-The site has serveral features including:

-1. Basic Bootstrap elements used for the menu, the footer and the contact form.
-2. More interactive Bootstrap elements such as the photo carosel.
-3. Media queries for the images.

 ## Features

 The site has serveral features including:

-1. Bootstrap elements.
+1. Bootstrap layout elements.
+2. Interactive Bootstrap elements such as the photo carosel.
-2. Responsive mobile first design with edia queries for the images and css .
+3. Mobile first design with media queries for the images and divs.

 The bootstrap elements used: